hellt/netdevops.me/content/post/2018/s3_multiple_upload.md

 ---

-When it comes to uploading multiple small/medium files to AWS S3 a regular user might face slow upload speeds when it is triggered through AWS Management Console.
-Recently I tried to upload 4k html files and was immediately discouraged by the progress reported by AWS Console upload manager.
-It was something close to 0.5% per 10s.
+Have you ever tried to upload thousands of small/medium files to the AWS S3?
+If you had, you might also noticed ridiculously slow upload speeds when the upload was triggered through the AWS Management Console.
+Recently I tried to upload 4k html files and was immediately discouraged by the progress reported by the AWS Console upload manager.
+It was something close to the 0.5% per 10s.
 Clearly, the choke point was the network (as usual, brothers!).

-Comer here, Google, we need to find a better way to handle this kind of upload.
+Comer here, Google, we need to find a better way to handle this kind of an upload.

 <!--more-->

-To set context, take a look at file size distribution I had (thanks to this [awk magic](https://superuser.com/questions/565443/generate-distribution-of-file-sizes-from-the-command-prompt)):
+To set a context, take a look at the file size distribution I had (thanks to this [awk magic](https://superuser.com/questions/565443/generate-distribution-of-file-sizes-from-the-command-prompt)):

 ```
   Size, KB   Num of files